 History of the Chair

-The Jean Augustine Chair in Education is an endowed Chair established by the Honourable Jean Augustine, the first black woman elected to the Parliament of Canada.
+The Jean Augustine Chair in Education, Community and Diaspora is an endowed Chair established by the Honourable Jean Augustine, the first black woman elected to the Parliament of Canada.

 The Honorable Jean Augustine